Action Point 16 - Strategy to develop a regional mechanism to detect and review safety signals

 - more information (e.g. case narratives) provided by SEARN members, as needed.

-- product information of SEARN members and some reference NRAs for pharmacovigilance (to be further agreed upon) to verify if the ADR reported is already listed or if the characteristics are as described.
+- product information of SEARN members and reference NRAs for pharmacovigilance to verify if the ADR reported is already listed or if the characteristics are as described.

 If the signal is validated, the preliminary assessment is shared with SEARN WG3 for further review.